Theoretical analysis of cross-validation for estimating the risk of the k-Nearest Neighbor classifier: Exponential concentration inequalities

-where $\gamma_d$ denotes the constant introduced in Stone's lemma (Lemma~\ref{Stone}). \end{prop} The upper bound \eqref{naive.upper.bound.difference} obtained for the difference strongly relies on the facts that: (i) for $X_j$ to be one of the $k$ neighbors of $X_i$ in at least one subsample $X^e$, it requires $X_j$ to be one of the $k+p-1$ neighbors of $X_i$ in the complete sample, and (ii) the number of points for which $X_j$ may be one of the $k+p-1$ neighbors is bounded by Lemma~\ref{Stone}.
-This reasoning results in a rough upper bound since one does not distinguish between points for which $X_j$ is among the $k$ first neighbors or above the $k$-th one, whereas these are strongly different situations in practice.
-Subsequently the dependence of the convergence rate on $k$ and $p$ in Proposition~\ref{prop.concentration.Lpo.DGL.straightforward} is not optimal, as confirmed by Theorems~\ref{Prop : ConcentrationLpO} and~\ref{Prop : ConcentrationLpO:bis}.
+The upper bound of Eq.~\eqref{naive.upper.bound.difference} strongly exploits the facts that: (i) for $X_j$ to be one of the $k$ nearest neighbors of $X_i$ in at least one subsample $X^e$, it requires $X_j$ to be one of the $k+p-1$ nearest neighbors of $X_i$ in the complete sample, and (ii) the number of points for which $X_j$ may be one of the $k+p-1$ nearest neighbors cannot be larger than $(k+p-1)\gamma_d$ by Stone's Lemma (see Lemma~\ref{Stone}).

-Based on the previous comments, a sharper quantification of the influence of each neighbor among the $k+p-1$ ones of a given point in the complete sample leads to the next result.
+This reasoning results in a rough upper bound since the denominator in the exponent exhibits a $(k+p-1)^2 $ factor where $k$ and $p$ play the same role.
+The reason is that we do not distinguish between points for which $X_j$ is among or above the $k$ nearest neighbors of $X_i$ in the whole sample, although these two setups lead to strongly different probabilities of being among the $k$ nearest neighbors in the training resample.
+Consequently the dependence of the convergence rate on $k$ and $p$ in Proposition~\ref{prop.concentration.Lpo.DGL.straightforward} can be improved, as confirmed by forthcoming Theorems~\ref{Prop : ConcentrationLpO} and~\ref{Prop : ConcentrationLpO:bis}.